OpenDataAlex/opendataalex.github.io-src/content/firefox_three_world_record.md

 Title: Firefox 3 World Record
 Date: 2008-07-06 20:47:14
-Category:  Firefox, Archive
+Category: Archive
+Tags: Firefox

 Just wanted to make a quick post saying congrats to the Mozilla team for successfully hitting the world record for the most software downloads in a 24 hour period, as well as making the most kick-ass browsing experience I've ever had